 It is true that prior infection with COVID-19 gives natural immunity and protection against future infections.
 However, how long this immunity lasts is not well known.
 Early data suggests that natural immunity plus vaccination gives a stronger and longer lasting immune response.

 Q Which manufacturer’s vaccine will my child get?

-Q Has the COVID-19 vaccine been tested in children?
+Q Has the COVID-19 vaccine been tested in children of all ages?

-Yes.
-Pfizer and BioNTech tested their vaccine in 2200 children age 12-15 years.
+Pfizer and BioNTech also tested their vaccine in 2200 children age 12 to 15 years.
 Half of the children received the vaccine and half did not.
-The vaccine was 100% effective, meaning NO CHILDREN who received the vaccine got COVID-19.
+The vaccine was 100 percent effective, meaning NO CHILDREN who received the vaccine got COVID-19.
 Additionally, the vaccine produced almost double the antibody response in 12- to 15-year-old children compared to older teens and young adults.

 Q Were there any side effects in children from the COVID-19 vaccine?

-Side effects were consistent with those seen in older teens and young adults.
+For 5- to 11-year-olds, the vaccine was well tolerated, with side effects consistent with those seen in older teens and young adults.
 These include sore arm, redness, fatigue, fever, chills, headache, muscle aches, and joint pain.

 Q What about long-term side effects of the vaccination?
 Have they been studied?